-Expressive Arts

-Expressive Arts encompasses the following aspects of teaching and learning:
+Some younger pupils learning about coding (and having fun) with Marty the Robot Expressive Arts Expressive Arts encompasses the following aspects of teaching and learning:

-We have programmes of study for each aspect of Expressive Arts to ensure a progression of skills throughout the school.
+Art Drama Dance Music We have programmes of study for each aspect of Expressive Arts to ensure a progression of skills throughout the school.
 In addition to the formal curriculum, we are keen to provide the children with other opportunities for Expressive Arts through extra-curricular activities and visiting artists.
 Our Art programme is drawn from graded lessons from a variety of sources.
 The programme enables pupils to develop skills to allow them to give expression to their feelings and experiences through a variety of medium.
 An appreciation of the Great Artists is also covered.
 The school has adopted the music scheme, ABC Music.
 This programmes of music includes singing, listening, making music and appreciation of music.
 Study of the Great Composers also forms part of the music programme.
 In addition, we are very proud of the high number of pupils from P5 to P7 who undertake lessons in guitar, brass and woodwind.
 These lessons are delivered by qualified music tutors based in Stonelaw High School.
-Mr. Gammie tutors in woodwind, Mr. McAleenan teaches brass and Mr.
+Mr. Gammie tutors in woodwind, Mr. McAleenan teaches brass and Mr. Agams teaches guitar.

-Adams teaches guitar.
 All Primary 5 pupils participate in free weekly music lessons throughout the year.
 We like to celebrate the talents of our musicians and singers annually for parents/carers.

-Woodwind pupils recording a performance to be showcased by SLC's Instrumental Music Service.

 Pupils undertake a variety of drama activities connected to their topic, reading books and personal and social development work.
 Specific skills in drama will be enhanced by use of a structured series of lessons from Primary 1 - 7.
 The series covers a variety of types of drama from improvisation, experimental drama as well as performance drama.